Generations in the workplace: how to support a diverse workforce

 Younger employees expect sophisticated tech

 A recent poll found that 16% of Gen Z and Millennial employees have already quit a job if they are not given the proper technology to perform it.
-And 34% of Millennial leaders have turned down jobs that used dated or hard-to-use technology.
+And 34% of Millennial leaders and younger workers have turned down jobs that used dated or hard-to-use technology.

 We can only expect these numbers to rise as tech becomes more and more integrated into the office.
 If companies want to attract and keep top talent, the days of skirting by on bad technology solutions are over.